bookofproofs/bookofproofs.github.io/_sources/history/16th-century/wittich.md

 * Wittich's diagrams are semigeoheliocentric, and therefore retain the solid crystalline spheres, only because they fail to solve completely the problem of the possible collision between the Sun and a planet such as Mars.
 * In the process, Tycho accused Wittich of divulging secrets, which suggests that some communication between Ursus and Wittich could conceivably have occurred.
 * Now the dispute between Tycho and Wittich was based on more than who had invented the planetary theory.
-* Wittich left Uraniborg after spending four months there claiming (perhaps correctly or perhaps as an excuse) that he had to return to Wrocław to deal with an inheritance from a rich uncle.
 * Clearly, despite Tycho's appreciation of Wittich at this time, Wittich had become tired of Tycho; he promised to return but never did.
 * By 1584 Wittich was in Kassel working with Bürgi helping improve the design of the instruments he was making for the Observatory of Wihelm of Hesse in Kassel.
 * Wihelm of Hesse was Tycho's great astronomy rival and Wittich now passed on Tycho's secrets regarding star-sights and scales.